As an avid traveler and travel blogger, I am always in the air. This year alone, I've been on 22 flights—2 international, the rest domestic.

 You will be approaching hoping for a similar favor.

 IF YOU HAVE A SPECIAL OCCASION, ADVERTISE IT

-If you have a birthday, anniversary, just accepted a new job, just divorced your sh*tty husband, are moving to a very new place, etc. use this.
+Use this if you have a birthday or anniversary, just accepted a new job, just divorced your sh*tty husband, are moving to a new place, etc.